ajdelguidice/as3lib-miniAMF/README.md

 <b>This is heavily work in progress</b>

-This is a fork of <a href="https://pypi.org/project/Mini-AMF/">Mini-AMF</a> that works properly on newer python versions (currently only tested on 3.13).
+This is a fork of <a href="https://pypi.org/project/Mini-AMF/">Mini-AMF</a> that aims to works properly on newer python versions (3.11+).
 Miniamf made use of a lot of deprecated or removed functionality, especially in the cython modules, which means I had to rewrite a lot of stuff.
 If something doesn't work as expected, please let me know, I'll try to fix it as best as I can.

 ## Change Overview
 Python 2 support has been removed.